A systematic study of the role of dissipative environment in regulating entanglement and exciton delocalization in the Fenna-Matthews-Olson complex: Methods

 \subsection{Exciton Coherence Length}

 Exciton coherence length, or the inverse participation ratio, is an important characteristic of excitons in molecular aggregates, including photosynthetic systems.\cite{mukamel1997IPR,bourne2019structure} It measures the spatial extent of exciton delocalization.
 The strong coupling between the sites in light-harvesting systems such as FMO leads to the delocalization of the exciton over many sites.
 In contrast, in the absence of system-bath interactions and negligible energetic disorder, the exciton can be delocalized over the whole complex.
-However, significant energetic disorder and the environmental influence lead to localization.
+However, significant energetic disorder and the environmental influence lead to excition localization.

-Many definitions of the coherence length exist.\cite{dahlbom2001exciton,jiang2023unified} Here we employ the one based on the dispersion of the off-diagonal elements of the reduced density matrix in the excitonic basis introduced by Meier \textit{et al.}\cite{meier1997multiple}
+Many definitions of the coherence length exist.\cite{dahlbom2001exciton,jiang2023unified} Here we employ the defintion introduced by Meier \textit{et al.}\cite{meier1997multiple} which is based on the dispersion of the off-diagonal elements of the reduced density matrix in the excitonic basis

-Although this definition of the coherence length tends to overestimate the delocalization compared with coherence measures, such as the tangle, it is still a very useful measure of the coherence length.\cite{smyth2012measures} To illustrate this definition we consider a few limiting cases.
+Although this definition of the coherence length tends to overestimate the delocalization compared to coherence measures, such as the tangle, it is still a very useful measure of the coherence length.\cite{smyth2012measures} To illustrate this definition we consider a few limiting cases.
 In the limit of the maximum incoherent mixing of pure states, for example at high-temperatures, $\rho= \mathbb{I} / N$, coherences vanish, and the exciton is fully localized giving $L_\rho=1$.
-In the opposite limit of a fully coherent state $\rho= \mathbb{J} / N$, where $\mathbb{J}$ is the $N \times N$ matrix full with ones, the exciton is fully delocalized over all sites giving $L_\rho=N$.
+In the opposite limit of a fully coherent state $\rho= \mathbb{J} / N$, where $\mathbb{J}$ is the $N \times N$ matrix filled with ones, the exciton is fully delocalized over all sites giving $L_\rho=N$.
 For a single pure state, such as the initial state assumed in the one-exciton manifold, all populations are zero except for the initial site yielding $L_\rho=1 / N$.